melyang4/melyang4.github.io/README.md

+## Melinda A. Yang

+Peruse to explore my research interests and career!
+For my blog, please click on the left.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/melyang4/melyang4.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.